 |Used for||Unwanted 'extrapyramidal side-effects' caused by some medicines, Parkinson's disease and Parkinsonism|

 |Also called||Arpicolin®; Kemadrin®|

 Procyclidine is used to relieve unwanted side-effects caused by some antipsychotic medicines.
 Antipsychotic medicines are prescribed for mental health problems such as schizophrenia.
 As a side-effect of treatment, antipsychotic medicines can sometimes cause unwanted body movements, some of which may be severe.
-These movement disorders are often referred to as 'extrapyramidal side-effects' and include things like uncontrolled face and body movements, tremor, and restlessness.
+These movement disorders are often referred to as 'extrapyramidal side-effects' or 'Parkinsonism' and include things like uncontrolled face and body movements, shakiness (tremor), and restlessness.
 Procyclidine is prescribed to relieve these types of symptoms.